 NEVER REFRIGERATE THE COLLOIDAL SILVER.

 This is up to the individual.
 If the colloidal silver is being used for prevention, 3 ounces of 6 to 8 PPM colloidal silver per day is all an adult would likely need.
-If there is a common cold, pandemic flu, or other type of flu, going around, then it would be best to double the daily dose for prevention.
+If there is a common cold, pandemic flu, or another type of flu, going around, then it would be best to double the daily dose for prevention.

 If the colloidal silver is being used for treatment purposes, it might be best to take 8 to 12 ounces of colloidal silver a day, for as much as 2 or 3 weeks at a time.